Council and committee meetings

-- Economy and Environment Committee has delegated authority to exercise all the County Council's functions, not otherwise reserved to Full Council, relating to the Economy and Environment within Cambridgeshire.
-Economy and Environment Committee Terms of Reference.
+- Environment and Sustainability Committee has delegated authority to exercise all the County Council's functions, not otherwise reserved to Full Council, relating to the Economy and Environment within Cambridgeshire.
+Environment and Sustainability Committee Terms of Reference.

 - Health Committee has delegated authority to exercise the County Council's functions in respect of public health and the review and scrutiny of any matter relating to the planning, provision and operation of the health services in Cambridgeshire.
 Health Committee Terms of Reference.

-- Highways and Infrastructure Committee has delegated authority to exercise the County Council's functions, other than those reserved to Full Council, in relation to highways and infrastructure within Cambridgeshire.
-Highways and Infrastructure Committee Terms of Reference.
+- Highways and Transport Committee has delegated authority to exercise the County Council's functions, other than those reserved to Full Council, in relation to highways and infrastructure within Cambridgeshire.
+Highways and Transport Committee Terms of Reference.

 Meetings of the Council and its committees are usually open to the public to attend, except where confidential matters are to be discussed.
 Agendas and reports for meetings are published no later than five clear working days beforehand and are available electronically.
 Paper copies of agendas are only available on request for those attending the meeting.
 If you require a paper copy please e-mail firstname.lastname@example.org.